 Here are some of the advantages for family members:

-Family members who participate in private reverse mortgages need to be comfortable with giving up access to the funds the advance for a long period of time.
+Family members who participate in private reverse mortgages need to be comfortable with giving up access to the funds in advance for a long period of time.
 It will only add to family stress if the family member or members extending the loan need the funds and put pressure on their parent or grandparent to sell the house or find other financing.

 In addition, there could be some risk for the family members loaning money.
 The ultimate proceeds of the sale of the house may be insufficient to pay back the entire amount loaned plus interest.
-And typically, in private transactions no one obtains title insurance, meaning that the lenders may be at risk if title problems arise.
+And typically, in private transactions, no one obtains title insurance, meaning that the lenders may be at risk if title problems arise.

 In short, all family members should go into a reverse mortgage transaction (or any intrafamily financial arrangement, for that matter) with their eyes open.

 The family of any senior who owns a home but who has little in savings should consider the private reverse mortgage as a way to help parents and grandparents have the retirement they deserve.
-However, where no family members or friends can extend a private loan, a commercial reverse mortgage may be the best and only option for a senior homeowner to obtain the resources necessary to continue to live at home and get whatever care he or she may need.
+However, when no family members or friends can extend a private loan, a commercial reverse mortgage may be the best and only option for a senior homeowner to obtain the resources necessary to continue to live at home and get whatever care he or she may need.